salik1992/tv-tools/README.md

 UI Component for rendering List (vertical or horizontal) that are optimized for performance, using a render window and special implementation for animated vs basic behavior.

+### Grid
+UI Component for rendering Grid (vertical or horizontal) that are optimized for performance, using a render window and special implementation for animated vs basic behavior.

 ## Roadmap (more or less in priority order)
-- Grid - UI component for displaying data in grids
 - Device - Unified device management across platforms
 - Input management using native keyboards
 - TableFocus - defining focus where it can be think of as table